KaushikShivam/gamehub/README.md

 ## Description

 GameHub is an e-commerce web application built using the MERN stack and firebase that lets you buy video games online.
-The application using the following technologies
+The application uses the following technologies

 - ### Front-end -
   - `React`